-The College has established an encumbrance system to track its outstanding commitments on construction projects and other purchases.
-Outstanding commitments on construction contracts were \$1,505,671.34 and on other purchases were \$408,444.05 at June 30, 2020.
+The College has established an encumbrance system to track its outstanding commitments on construction projects.
+Outstanding commitments on construction contracts were \$35,951.03 at June 30, 2020.

-NOTE 17 - THE CORONAVIRUS PANDEMIC EMERGENCY
+NOTE 16 - THE CORONAVIRUS PANDEMIC EMERGENCY

 In response to the coronavirus pandemic emergency, actions were taken by the College in March 2020 to reduce the spread of the coronavirus disease (COVID-19) and to provide for the health and safety of students, faculty, and staff.